-Around November time teachers often ask me for lesson ideas with a Christmas theme.
-From my resources, there is a Christmas story, Christmas songs and Christmas skits.
-Details below...
+Around November time, teachers often ask me for a Christmas story for children and lesson ideas with a Christmas theme.
+From my resources, there is a Christmas story, Christmas songs, and Christmas skits.
+Details are below:

-Thirdly, three of the skits (at least) in my book of plays and skits, may be tweaked to reflect Christmas time.
+Thirdly, at least three of the skits in my book of plays and skits may be tweaked to reflect Christmas time.
 Here they are:

 You can get this free right here.
 Scroll down a bit and look for the link.
 In addition, this link has a lesson plan to prepare kids for the skit.
 Set the scene.
 Instead of getting the bus to school, kids can go to carol singing, the Christmas church service, or even a Christmas party.
 Instead of forgetting their books, bag, or keys, children can forget items related to Christmas.
 For example, those going to church could forget their hymn book, gloves, or money for the church donation.
 Those going to the party could forget their presents, the Christmas crackers, decorations for the tree, the Christmas pudding, their reindeer hat, and so on.